Sri-spec/powerbi-dashboards/README.md

 # Power BI Dashboards Portfolio

 A comprehensive collection of interactive Power BI dashboards demonstrating data visualization, business intelligence, and analytical storytelling skills.
-This portfolio showcases the ability to transform raw data into actionable insights through compelling visual narratives and user-centered dashboard design.
+This portfolio showcases the ability to tr[...]

 ## 📊 Portfolio Overview